Evolution of a single spin in ideal Bose gas at finite temperatures: Formulation

 \subsection{Model description}

-The consider model describes a system of macroscopic number $N$ of mutually non-interacting Bose atoms loaded in large volume $V$ with periodic boundary conditions that interact, through the (regularized) $\delta$-potential, with a (pseudo) spin-$\frac{1}{2}$ static (infinitely-heavy) particle (impurity).
+The consider model describes a system of macroscopic number $N$ of mutually non-interacting Bose atoms loaded in a large volume $V$ with periodic boundary conditions that interact, through the (regularized) $\delta$-potential, with a (pseudo) spin-$\frac{1}{2}$ static (infinitely-heavy) particle (impurity).
 It should not necessarily be a physical spin but rather any two-state degree of freedom.
-Assume that a magnitude of coupling constant depends on the spin state of impurity, and even more, atomic collisions can provoke the spin overturn, i.e. the system's Hamiltonian is
+Assume that the magnitude of the coupling constant depends on the spin state of the impurity, and even more, atomic collisions can provoke the spin overturn, i.e., the system's Hamiltonian is